 Also, several VPs and members of the management team at my line of business were pushing me to ask, as my tenure and contribution to the company were adequate in support of the request.
 So, I decided to put Corporate America to the test and demand of pay, title and respect the same that any man in my position would have demanded.
 After all, worse case scenario, wouldn’t it at least show my tenacity and fervor?

 But that’s not what happened

 I was embarrassed and angry.
 I almost let the situation overshadow everything that I had learned during my time at the company.
-A company that had not only increased Revenue 20% year over year during our PE backed days, but after initial acquisition, turned EBITDA over 200%+.
-Of which resulted in another profitable acquisition to international house hold name, Michelin.
+A company that had not only increased Revenue 20% year over year during our PE-backed days but after initial acquisition turned EBITDA over 200%+.
+Of which resulted in another successful purchase of international household name, Michelin.

 1. Sorry women, we are going to have to work harder and longer than anyone else

 If you feel you work within a company culture were gender gaps exist, instead of complaining or pulling out your soap boxes, you are going to have to work harder, stronger, faster than others.
-I will be the first one to raise my hand, with first hand knowledge, that nagging and fussing about the 'unfairness' of it all, does very little.
-There is a time and place for protest.
+I will be the first one to raise my hand, with first-hand knowledge, that nagging and fussing about the ‘unfairness’ of it all, does very little.
+There are a time and place for protest.